prncss-xyz/zustand-optics/README.md

 Creates a callback which calls multiple `set` operations from left to right.

-Note on typing: if you have more than 7 arguments (please don't), typecript will assume they all have the same type.
+Note on typing: if you have more than 7 arguments (please don't), TypeScript will assume they all have the same type.